How to Change a Guest Room into a Home Office

 We have a guest bedroom in our home that is lovely; however, it only gets used three weeks out of a year.
 I really would like to have a study and am not sure how to set the room up.
 This room is directly across from the great room and I would like them to relate.
-I would appreciate some ideas for developing this room into a more useable space.
+I would appreciate some ideas for developing this room into a more usable space.

 Since “Home Office” is all about function, you have already taken the first important step in analyzing a space by considering the use of the space as well as the function.
 The original room worked well for the week-end guest with the queen size bed, but did not leave enough room for the much needed work area.